padloc/padloc/packages/core/design-overview.md

 ### Account Creation

-When a user initially signs up with a Padlock server, the following steps are
+When a user initially signs up with a **padloc** server, the following steps are
 performed:

 1. The user chooses an **email address** `U` (which shall act as the user name)